Jupita-io/java/README.md

 The builder constructs with the context of the application.
 This is needed for building the volley request queue.
 Next the token and agent_id needs to be set.

-The built agent can now be used to call dump, rating and feed methods asynchronously.
+The built agent can now be used to call dump method asynchronously.

 ### `dump` method definitions